Empire: History

-Peter Turchin, Walter Scheidel and Rein Taagepera demonstrated this millennia-long trend in mathematically calculated graphs.
-Turchin showed the largest empire in total area for 2800 BC – AD 1800.
-Scheidel demonstrated population of the largest empire and three largest empires as a share of world population from 700 BC to AD 2000.
-Taagepera showed the largest empire in total area and share of world population for 3000 BC - AD 2000 and for the same period five largest empires as share of world land and world population.
-The general vector of these graphs, according to Max Ostrovsky, represents a fragment in hyperbola Y = Arctg X when the hyperbola takes off.

 Empires were limited in scope to conquest, as Howe observed, but conquest is a considerable scope.
 Many fought to the death to avoid it or to be liberated from it.
 Imperial conquests and attempts of conquest significantly contributed to the list of wars by death toll.
 The imperial impact on subjects can be regarded as "little," but only on those subjects who survived the imperial conquest and rule.
 We cannot ask the inhabitants of Carthage and Masada, for example, whether empire had little impact on their lives.
 We seldom hear the voices of subject peoples because history is mostly written by winners, that is, by the great empires themselves.
 The imperial sources tend to ignore or reduce the resistance by subdued states.
 But two rich primary sources of the subject population are the Hebrew Prophetic books and the Sibylline Oracles.
 The hatred towards the ruling empires expressed in these sources makes impression of an impact more serious than estimated by Howe.
 A classical writer and adherent of empire, Orosius explicitly preferred to avoid the views of subject populations.
 And another classical Roman patriot, Lucan confessed that "words cannot express how bitterly we are hated" by subject peoples.
 More subject voices were revealed by Historian Timothy H. Parson in his research of seven empires from the perspective of their subjects.